FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 #### **ZigBee socket device**

-ZigBee socket device (ZSD) is a generic approach used for enabling ZigBee applications using the [Aruba IoT radio Gen2](#aruba-iot-radio).
+ZigBee socket device (ZSD) service is a generic approach used for enabling ZigBee applications using the [Aruba IoT radio Gen2](#aruba-iot-radio).

->***Note:***
->The ZigBee based Assa-Abloy solution uses a vendor specific [server connection type](#aruba-iot-server-interface---connection-types) and not the ZSD transport service.

-Sending/receiving ZigBee application data using the ZigBee socket device (ZSD) method requires the configuration of one or multiple [ZigBee socket device profiles](#zigbee-socket-device-profile) which define the inbound and outbound sockets used by the respective ZigBee application.
+Sending/receiving ZigBee application data using the ZigBee socket device (ZSD) service requires the configuration of one or multiple [ZigBee socket device profiles](#zigbee-socket-device-profile) which define the inbound and outbound sockets used by the respective ZigBee application.

+- **Inbound sockets**
-- inbound sockets: receiving data from ZigBee devices
+  - Defines data received by the AP from ZigBee devices via the ZigBee radio
+  - Data is forwarded to the remote ZigBee application server via the Aruba IoT interface

+- **Outbound sockets**
+  - Defines data received by the AP form the ZigBee application server via the Aruba IoT interface
-- outbound sockets: sending data to ZigBee devices
+  - Data is forwarded to ZigBee devices via the ZigBee radio

 A ZigBee socket profile definition consists of four items:

-- source-endpoint
+- source endpoint
-- destination-endpoint
+- destination endpoint
 - profile ID
 - cluster ID

 Different ZigBee services have different socket definitions, may be even for inbound and outbound connections.

-Only the [Aruba IoT radios Gen2](#aruba-iot-radio) support working as coordinator in a ZigBee network.
-The [ZigBee service profile](#zigbee-service-profile) defines the ZigBee network parameter.
+Only the [Aruba IoT radios Gen2](#aruba-iot-radio) supports the ZigBee protocol and provides the coordinator function to establish a ZigBee network.
+The [ZigBee service profile](#zigbee-service-profile) defines the respective ZigBee network parameters.

-ZigBee socket device (ZSD) is enabled using the device class [zsd](#zigbee-socket-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.
+ZigBee socket device (ZSD) service is enabled using the device class [zsd](#zigbee-socket-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.
 In addition one or multiple [ZigBee socket device profiles](#zigbee-socket-device-profile) have to be defined and assigned in the [iot transport profile](#iot-transport-profile) configuration.

 >***Note:***
->ZigBee socket device (ZSD) is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).
+>The ZigBee socket device (ZSD) service is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).

+Details about the required configuration steps are describe in the chapter [ZigBee configuration](#zigbee-configuration).

 ### [**Device Class Filter**](#table-of-contents)